In this tutorial we will create a simple HTTP server that sends a “Hello World!” greeting. Using DataKernel

-Next, provide an AsyncServlet which receives HttpRequest from clients, creates HttpResponse and sends it.
+Next, we provide an AsyncServlet which receives a HttpRequest from clients, creates a HttpResponse and sends it.

-see, we are using Promise here, creating a promise of HttpResponse with code
+see, we are using Promises here, creating a promise of HttpResponse with code

-Finally, define main method to launch our server with launch method.
-This method launches server in the following steps: injects dependencies, starts application, runs it and finally stops it.
+Finally, we define main method and launch our server with launch method.
+Here’s its step-by-step explanation: it injects dependencies, starts the application, runs it and, finally, stops it.

-Let’s now test the application.
-Run HttpHelloWorldExample.main(), then open your favourite browser and go to
+Now, let’s test the application.
+First, run HttpHelloWorldExample.main, then open your favourite browser and go to

 You will receive a

 Hello World! message processed by the server.
 Congratulations, you’ve just created your first

 To make DataKernel more developer-friendly, we’ve created dozens of tutorials and examples of different scales, representing most of the framework’s capabilities.
 Click “Next” to get to the next tutorial.
 You can also explore our docs first.